Xavier García Albiol: Mayor of Badalona

 On 6 June 2011, Albiol was elected Mayor of Badalona by simple majority.

 In 2010, rival party Initiative for Catalonia Greens brought a case against Albiol before the Public Prosecutor's Office of Barcelona, charging him with violating article 510 of the Spanish Penal Code following his publication of a pamphlet they alleged to be xenophobic because it linked immigration of Romani people from Romania to increased crime.
 On 11 December 2013, he was acquitted of all charges by the Audiencia Provincial de Barcelona.

 On 23 January 2013, Albiol, with the support of the city's supermarkets, launched a campaign titled "A Badalona no es llença el menjar" (In Badalona, we don't waste food) which sought to reduce the price of food nearing its expiration date by 50%.

 Despite receiving the most votes at 35%, Albiol's list lost the 2015 Badalona municipal election.
 The People's Party obtained the highest number of city councilors (11, out of 27), but 15 councilors of other parties united their investiture votes to invest runner-up Dolors Sabater instead.
 Responding to the news, Albiol was quoted by El Mundo as saying "Esta ciudad está indignada al ver lo que se ha hecho hoy.
 Por primera vez, en esta ciudad hay una alcaldesa que no es de la fuerza más votada."
 (This city is outraged at what happened today.
 For the first time in the history of this city there is a mayor who received a minority of votes.)

 In April 2020, Socialist mayor Àlex Pastor resigned after being arrested for assaulting a member of the Mossos d'Esquadra.
 Albiol became mayor for the second time, as the Socialists and left-wing separatists could not agree to a power-sharing pact.

 In addition to his role in parliament, Albiol has been serving as member of the Spanish delegation to the Parliamentary Assembly of the Council of Europe since 2016.
 He is currently a member of the Committee on Legal Affairs and Human Rights; the Committee on the Honouring of Obligations and Commitments by Member States of the Council of Europe (Monitoring Committee); and the Committee on Migration, Refugees and Displaced Persons.

 In October 2021, Albiol's name appeared on the Pandora Papers linked to an offshore venture in Belize, leading the opposition groups in the city council to announce a vote of no confidence against him, which was passed on November 8, 2021, and resulted in Rubén Guijarro of the Socialist Party of Catalonia replacing Albiol as mayor.

+In the 2023 municipal elections, the Popular Party won a plurality of the vote and 18 of the 27 town councillors.
+García Albiol was sworn in for the third time on June 18, 2023.